NGX123/bash-scripts/config/misc/administration.md

 *   ```sh
     snap list
-    sudo snap remove --purge <package> # Order of removal: apps(<app-name>, do only if some are installed), lxd, core*, snapd
+    sudo snap remove --purge <package> # Order of removal: apps(<app-name>, do only if some are installed), lxd, core*, snapd sudo apt purge snapd && sudo apt autoremove sudo apt-mark hold snapd
-    # Do next two steps only if the snap folders are still mounted
+    # Do next three steps only if the snap folders are still mounted and/or present
     sudo umount /snap/snapd/XXXX       # Replace XXXX with ID of a snap direcotry(find by runnning "df") sudo umount /var/snap
-    sudo apt purge snapd && sudo apt autoremove sudo apt-mark hold snapd
     sudo rm -rf ~/snap /snap /var/snap /var/lib/snapd /var/cache/snapd
     ```
 * Links